SUNCAT-Center/catmap/tutorials/ase_database/README.md

 ## Issues with ASE-incompatible calculators

-ase-espresso is not fully compatible with the ase database module.
+ase-espresso is not fully compatible with ASE and it's database module.
 A workaround is to store the energy and forces in a `SinglePointDFTCalculator` like so:

+    from ase.calculators.singlepoint import SinglePointDFTCalculator
     epot = atoms.get_potential_energy()
     forces = atoms.get_forces()
     relaxed_atoms = atoms.copy()